 - Whether there are any outstanding mortgages.

-- Liens or judicial encumbrances.
+- Liens or legal encumbrances.

 - Restrictions on use.